 After all, the site that linked found you important enough to refer others to your site, and people don’t link to spammy, useless sites.
 You know who doesn’t get quality backlinks?
 Shady businesses that offer sucky services that no one wants to promote.

 You can use various tools to see who is linking to you online like Ahrefs or SEMRush.
-Although both of these services have paid add-ons, their free version will reveal a capped number of backlinks to expose some of your traffic sources.
+Although both of these services have paid add-ons, their free version will reveal a capped number of backlink insights to expose some of your traffic sources.
 Also, read about our favorite 12 link building strategies.
 Spoiler alert: one of them is email marketing— but you have to know how to use it without seeming spammy.

 You’ll get backlinks naturally for producing helpful, informative content, but knowing where you’re shining is half the battle.
 Leverage preexisting relationships and always be fostering new ones online for better Google search rankings.